 - A city sells permits to firms that allow them to emit a specified quantity of pollution.

 - The federal government pays fishermen to preserve salmon.

 An emissions tax on a quantity of emissions from a firm is not a command-and-control approach to reducing pollution.
 Why?

 Four firms called Elm, Maple, Oak, and Cherry, produce wooden chairs.
 However, they also produce a great deal of garbage (a mixture of glue, varnish, sandpaper, and wood scraps).
-The first row of Table 12.6 shows the total amount of garbage (in tons) currently produced by each firm.
+The first row of Table 12.6 shows the total amount of garbage (in tons) that each firm currently produces.
 The other rows of the table show the cost of reducing garbage produced by the first five tons, the second five tons, and so on.
 First, calculate the cost of requiring each firm to reduce the weight of its garbage by one-fourth.
-Now, imagine that marketable permits are issued for the current level of garbage, but the permits will shrink the weight of allowable garbage for each firm by one-fourth.
+Now, imagine that the government issues marketable permits for the current level of garbage, but the permits will shrink the weight of allowable garbage for each firm by one-fourth.
 What will be the result of this alternative approach to reducing pollution?